cdapio/cdap/docs/developer-guide/source/intro.rst

 CDAP supports developers through the entire application development lifecycle: development, debugging, testing, continuous integration and production.
-Using familiar development tools such as *IntelliJ* and *Eclipse*, you can build, test and debug your application right on your laptop with a *Local DAP*.
+Using familiar development tools such as *IntelliJ* and *Eclipse*, you can build, test and debug your application right on your laptop with a *Standalone CDAP*.
 Utilize the application unit test framework for continuous integration.
-Deploy it to a development cloud or production cloud (*Distributed DAP*) with a push of a button.
+Deploy it to a development cloud or production cloud (*Distributed CDAP*) with a push of a button.

 Easy Application Operations
 ---------------------------